aritra1804/IOSD-Winterlympics-KryptoMeds-Web/Readme.md

 6.Invoices and ETH transactions

 ## Why KryptoMeds?
-Team Gucci Coders is here to provide secure and authentic information to it's users at all stages by the use of KyrptoMeds, our very own Dapp and to ensure a seamless experience for verifying and maintaining data regarding all pharmaceutical products.
+Team Gucci Coders is here to provide secure and authentic information to it's users at all stages by the use of KyrptoMeds, our very own Dapp(Kryptomeds) and to ensure a seamless experience for verifying and maintaining data regarding all pharmaceutical products.